 The test shall be conducted under the ambient conditions laid down in this section.
 The ambient conditions become 'extended' when at least one of the temperature or altitude conditions is extended.
-The extended factor for extended conditions as defined in paragraph 10.5. shall only be applied once even if both conditions are extended in the same time period.
-Notwithstanding the opening paragraph of this section, if a part of the test or the entire test is performed outside of extended conditions, the test shall be www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html.
+The factor for extended conditions as defined in paragraph 10.5. shall only be applied once even if both conditions are extended in the same time period.
+Notwithstanding the opening paragraph of this section, if a part of the test or the entire test is performed outside of extended conditions, the test shall be invalid only when final emissions as calculated in Annex 11, are greater than the applicable emission limits.
+The conditions are as follows: